sebastianduchene/ClockstaR/README.md

 ClockstaR
 =========
 12 Dec 2013
 This is the home of the ClockstaR package.
-Regular updates will be posted here.